 and the beam from the woodwork respond.

-When threatened, picking up a sword can be the most dangerous response.
+When threatened, picking up a sword could be the most dangerous response.
 Reaching for a gun when an officer has commanded “Freeze!” is a fool’s act.
-Sometimes the wisdom of security is really the folly of unbelief.
-All our attempts at security might be nothing more than thinly veiled self-reliance, idolatry, and unbelief.
+Sometimes, the supposed wisdom of security is really the folly of unbelief.
+All our attempts at security might be nothing more than thinly veiled self-reliance and idolatry.

 Nebuchadnezzar built an eagle’s nest where he thought his dynasty and kingdom would be safe.
 Walls were erected wide enough for a chariot to travel on.
-Much was invested in security, but all this was counterproductive because the more crucial factor in any building program wasn’t heeded, the One who holds the atoms of every stone, brick, and piece of lumber together—God Almighty.
+Much was invested in security, but all this was counterproductive because the most crucial factor in any building program wasn’t heeded—the One who holds the atoms of every stone, brick, and piece of lumber together—God Almighty.

 Unless the LORD builds the house,